Browse Articles

 Enhance Your Language Skills or Discover the Beauty of Italian Texts

-Are you ready to challenge yourself with reading an Italian text?
+Learn Italian Through Culture: Dante Alighieri Are you ready to challenge yourself with reading an Italian text?
 Awesome!
-Here you will find a slightly simplified version of the article “Paolo e Francesca: a burning Love”.
-Enjoy this passionate love story, in the most romantic language in the world!
-This reading is best suited for Upper Beginner – Intermediate students… but if […]
+Here you will find a slightly simplified version of the article “Paolo e Francesca: a burning Love”, that you can find in one of our 24 volumes collections of our magazine “Italy Inspired”.
+You can find more […]

 Read more →